 Alaska Sealife Center

 We visited the Alaska SeaLife Center with the time we had in Seward.
-There were many exhibits and areas that we used to study and observe marine life including Steller Sea lions, otters, marine birds, and fish of all kinds.
-While primarily dedicated to marine research and education, the Center is the only permanent marine mammal rescue and rehabilitation facility in the state.
+We used many exhibits and areas to study and observe marine life, including Steller Sea lions, otters, marine birds, and fish of all kinds.
+While primarily dedicated to marine research and education, the Center is the state’s only permanent marine mammal rescue and rehabilitation facility.

 We observed as several researchers carefully measured the fat content of Steller Sea lions.
-The sea lions seems to be very happy to lie there and have the measurements made as long was a steady supply of fish nuggets were ready from the pail in the foreground!
+The sea lions seem very happy to lie there and have the measurements made as long as a steady supply of fish nuggets is ready from the pail in the foreground!

 Alaska Wildlife Conservation Center